daptin/daptin/docs_markdown/docs/setting-up/data_modeling.md

     - title cannot be empty
     - order has to be numeric

-Once we have come up with the above picture in mind, we can use one of the following ways to tell daptin about this.
+Once we have come up with the above picture in mind, we can use one of the following ways define this.

 Daptin uses the excellent [go-playground/validator](https://github.com/go-playground/validator) library to provide extensive validations when creating and updating data.